Hansade2005/dyad/README.md

 # Trio AI by Optima AI Inc

-Trio AI is a powerful, open-source coding agent with a massive 256k context window.
+Trio AI is a powerful, open-source coding agent with a massive 2 million context window.
 Fast, private, and fully under your control—built for developers who want the best AI coding experience on their own machine.

 ![Trio AI Logo](assets/logo_transparent.png)